Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The name of the input file of the query genomes.
                             Required format: $GFF_FILE:$STRAIN_IN_GFF:$STRAIN_IN_S
-                            TRING:$STRAIN_FOR_PUBMED. $GFF_FILE is the name of the gff file, $STRAIN_IN_GFF is the name of the strain in the gff file, $STRAIN_IN_STRING is the strain name in species table of STRING (species.$VERSION.txt), and
+                            TRING:$STRAIN_FOR_PUBMED. $GFF_FILE is the name of the gff file, $STRAIN_IN_GFF is the name/ID of the strain in the gff file, $STRAIN_IN_STRING is the strain name in species table of STRING (species.$VERSION.txt), and
                             $STRAIN_FOR_PUBMED is the strain name for searching in Pubmed.
 If the strain is not available in STRING database, it can be relaced by a related strain.
 For